hotrodorm/hotrod/hotrod-project/docs/docs-5/guides/hello-typesolver.md

 - category=2001
 ```

-All CRUD SELECT queries retreive the table column using the types defined in the
+All CRUD SELECT queries retrieve the table column using the types defined in the
 layout class for the table.
-In this case, the class `app.persistence.model.InvoiceLayout`.
+In this case, the class `app.persistence.layout.InvoiceLayout`.
 If we inspect this class we can see the columns as app properties with the types:

 ```java